-Most of them don’t use complex routing such as VPNs to mask site locations.
-Although this is, of course, something that an organised scammer could put in place.
+Most of them don’t use complex routing, such as VPNs, to mask site locations.
+However, this is, of course, something that an organized scammer could put in place.

 And, additionally, getting traffic to your scam PTC site presents another threat to marketers: The use of bots and click farms.

-With fake traffic available for pocket money, PTC site operators can easily inflate their site visitors and maximise their income from their scam site.
+With fake traffic available for pocket money, PTC site operators can easily inflate their site visitors and maximize their income from their scam sites.

 What this means for advertisers

 Although many PTC sites rely on partnerships with exchanges and ad platforms to host their ads, there is a whole underground world of scammers looking for ways to squeeze more money out of their websites.

 For advertisers looking to avoid being affected by scam PTC site traffic, there are a few steps you can take:

 - Avoid partnering with low-quality ad platforms

 - Ensure you use geo-targeting and exclude countries, regions, and territories where you see suspicious traffic coming from

 - If you use an affiliate marketing platform, make sure to do a regular audit of sites where your links/ads are hosted